aospapp/aosp/external/pigweed/pw_rpc/docs.rst

   // Generated clients are namespaced with their proto library. using EchoClient = pw_rpc::nanopb::EchoService::Client;

-  // RPC channel ID on which to make client calls. constexpr uint32_t kDefaultChannelId = 1;
+  // RPC channel ID on which to make client calls.
+RPC calls cannot be made on
+  // channel 0 (Channel::kUnassignedChannelId).
+  constexpr uint32_t kDefaultChannelId = 1;

-  EchoClient::EchoCall echo_call;
+  pw::rpc::NanopbUnaryReceiver<pw_rpc_EchoMessage> echo_call;

   // Callback invoked when a response is received.
 This is called synchronously
   // from Client::ProcessPacket.